oracle/oracle-database-operator/docs/oraclerestart/provisioning/prerequisites_oracle_restart_db.md

 Use `tdeWalletSecret` only when your Oracle Restart deployment is intended to configure TDE.
 If your YAML does not include `spec.tdeWalletSecret`, you do not need to create this secret.

-After you have the above prerequsites completed, you can proceed to the next section for your environment to provision the Oracle Restart Database.
+After you have completed the prerequsites described here, you can proceed to the next section for your environment to provision the Oracle Restart Database.